Denis535/CleanArchitectureGameFramework/Packages/com.denis535.colorful-project-window/Readme.md

 # Overview
 This package makes the project window much more convenient.
-This paints the special folders (modules, assets, resources and sources) in different colors, thus making the project window easier to use and greatly reducing cognitive load.
+This highlights the special folders (modules, assets, resources and sources) in different colors, thus making the project window easier to use and greatly reducing cognitive load.

 # How it works
 This identifies special folders according to the following rules: